Mixins

 id: int | None = Field(default=None, primary_key=True)

-...Each mixin adds columns and attaches SQLAlchemy event listeners.
-The session dependency (get_db) wires the request user / tenant into those listeners so writes are stamped automatically.
+...Each mixin adds columns; the framework's SQLAlchemy event listeners (registered once per engine in simple_module_db.listeners) populate them.
+Auth and tenant middleware push the current user / tenant into contextvars (current_user_id, current_tenant_id) that those listeners read, so writes are stamped automatically.

 AuditMixin